Why Grinding and Polishing Matters for Medical Manufacturing

 For high-production manufacturing, component testing is generally essential.
 An example is the application of coatings to orthopedic implants (e.g., hydroxyapatite coating for better biocompatibility with bone tissue).

-These coatings and related alloys present metallurgical preparation challenges and demand careful considerations due to their high likelihood of outer structural and microstructural damage during sectioning and grinding/polishing.
+These coatings and related alloys present metallurgical preparation challenges and demand careful considerations due to their high likelihood of outer structural and microstructural damage during sectioning and grinding and polishing.
 How efficiently the procedures are carried out and the resultant quality of the sample are crucial for high-volume medical part production.

 Traditional manual methods of sample preparation involve long, tedious steps to reveal the true microstructure of a component.
 The latest developments reflect a thorough understanding of the principles of material removal in grinding and polishing.